shivakarthik09/Hazelbot/README.md

 npm start
 ```

-The application will be available at:
+The application will be available locally at:
 - Frontend: http://localhost:3000
 - Backend API: http://localhost:3001

 ### Production Deployment

+This project is deployed with the frontend on GitHub Pages and the backend on Render.

+- **Frontend (GitHub Pages):** Hosted at https://shivakarthik09.github.io/Hazelbot/
+- **Backend API (Render):** Hosted at https://hazelbot-backend.onrender.com/api

+To deploy updates:

-1. Build the application:
+1. Build the frontend application:
 ```bash
 npm run build
 ```

-2. Deploy to GitHub Pages:
+2. Deploy the frontend to GitHub Pages:
 ```bash
 npm run deploy
 ```

-The application will be available at: https://shivakarthik09.github.io/Hazelbot
+Updates to the backend are automatically deployed by Render when you push changes to the `main` branch.

+*Note: The free tier on Render may cause the backend service to spin down after periods of inactivity.
+The first request to the backend URL will wake it up, which might cause a slight delay.*

 ## Project Structure